Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 More commonly known as Chemo Brain, there is a good chance you have noticed that your brain is not functioning like it used to.
 You may find yourself forgetting simple things, like, did I clean the litterbox today, or remembering to remind your significant other to complete a certain task.
 For me, there have been days where I have felt like huge gaps in my day have gone missing.
 I can’t remember for the life of me what I did, or if I accomplished what I needed to do.

-In order to ensure I accomplish everything that I need to on any given day, I have started utilizing a task list in my daily planner.
-Prior to my Breast Cancer, I could keep track of my to-do’s in my head, but my treatments took such a huge toll on my mind, that I could no longer accomplish what needed to be done without first writing it down.
-That way I had a reference that I could easily check off when the task was completed.
+Prior to Breast Cancer, I could easily keep track of all my to-do’s in my head, but cancer treatments took such a huge toll on my mind, that I could barely make it through the day without first writing down the day’s tasks.
+I started utilizing a task list in my daily planner so I would have a reference that I could easily check off when the task was completed.
 This has helped me greatly in a few ways.
 It ensures I don’t forget to do something, and also gives me a sense of accomplishment when I can mark something as completed.

-But by far the biggest frustration for me has been my inability to learn new things.
-This became quite obvious to me at work, prior to losing my job.
-My manager would show me a new task, and in the past, I could easily make sense of the task at hand and could come up with questions on what I did not understand or I needed clarification on.
+One of the hardest things with life after cancer is learning new things.
+I personally experienced this when my manager would show me a new task and in the past, I could easily make sense of the task at hand and had no issues with coming up with questions on what I did not understand or I needed clarification on.
 My post-treatment brain made me feel like a deer in the headlights on most days.
 I could hear the words, but I could not comprehend anything that was shown to me.
-I felt like a mess, and this is something I still fight with on certain days, especially after my monthly Zoladex shot.

 Allow your body time to rest and heal